Ƶ

 What should be included in a Certificate of Separation?

-• Applicant Information: Full legal names, current addresses, and contact details of both parties seeking the certificate.
+• Identification Section: Full legal names, addresses, and contact details of both parties

 What's the difference between a Certificate of Separation and a Separation Agreement?

-• Legal Status: A Certificate of Separation is an official court document confirming a two-year separation period, while a Separation Agreement is a private contract between parties outlining their arrangements during separation.
+• Legal Status: A Certificate of Separation simply proves the fact and date of separation, while a Separation Agreement is a detailed contract outlining rights and obligations

 Get our New Zealand-compliant Certificate of Separation: